-How our scope addressed this matter

-nd, Assessing whether management's

-presentation and disclosures related to

-exploration assets are complete and

-adequate; and

-Assessing the impact of the relinquishment of the neighbouring Tain field by a third party operator, and

-any subsequent impact on the development of the Serenity asset as a result.
+Key Audit Matter How our scope addressed this matter indicators of impairment have arisen at the year end, and in quantifying any potential impairment.
+Assessing whether management's presentation and disclosures related to exploration assets are complete and adequate; and Assessing the impact of the relinquishment of the neighbouring Tain field by a third party operator, and any subsequent impact on the development of the Serenity asset as a result.